kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ## The Worst Accuracy: 99.3 Percent

-This binary image classification problem showed, that both models, both pretrained variants of the *ResNet* architecture are capable of at least nearly flawless and often even completely flawless performance on the test set.
+This binary image classification problem showed that both models, both pretrained variants of the *ResNet* architecture are capable of at least nearly flawless and often even completely flawless performance on the test set.

 The 34 layer deep variant outclassed its 18 layer deep brother in three out of the four cases.
-It was the `split_seed`, that made the difference in the single instance, where the 18 layer *ResNet* version edged out the 34 layer deep version.
+It was the `split_seed` that made the difference in the single instance, where the 18 layer *ResNet* version edged out the 34 layer deep version.